Navya-amarneni/Celebrity-profiling/README.md

 # Celebrity-profiling

-   The Celebrity Profiling task is to predict four traits of a celebrity from their social media communication.I worked on logistic regression model,Naives bayes ,lstm classifier model to classify the celebrities on the basis of following features.
+   The Celebrity Profiling task is to predict four traits of a celebrity from their social media communication.
+I worked on logistic regression model,Naives bayes ,lstm classifier model to classify the celebrities on the basis of following features.